Automatic Routability Predictor Development Using Neural Architecture Search: Experimental Results

-\textbf{Neural Architecture Search.} We adopt the aforementioned NAS in Section~\ref{sec:NAS} to explore the search spaces defined for the violated net count prediction and the DRC hotspots detection.
-For evaluation strategy, the constructed dataset is separated into two splits based on different designs.
-The training split contains layouts from 42 designs, and the validation split contains layouts from 19 designs.
-This allows us to simulate the measurement of model performance under a practical scenario.
-The final model selection is performed under a 5-fold cross-validation.
-More specifically, our dataset is randomly separated into 5 folds according to designs.
+We adopt the NAS in Section~\ref{sec:NAS} to explore the search space defined for the violated net count prediction and the DRC hotspot detection.
+The constructed dataset is firstly separated into two splits of different designs.
+The training split contains layouts from 51 designs, and the validation split contains layouts from 23 designs.
+This is the setting for the evaluation strategy during our NAS process.
+Then the final model evaluation is performed under 5-fold cross-validation.
+More specifically, our dataset is randomly separated into 5 folds of different designs.
 We perform validation for each fold after training our model with all other 4 folds.
-Finally, we average the validation results for each folder and obtain the 5-fold cross-validation metric.
-Thanks to cross-validation, we can thoroughly measure the generalization ability of our model in all partitions of the dataset.
-To maximize the performance of our NAS-crafted models, we select the top-5 models produced by our evolutionary-based NAS and pick up the top-performing one with best cross-validation criteria as the final NAS-crafted model.
-The implementation of NSGA-II is intuited by the pymoo package~\cite{pymoo}.
+Finally, we average the validation results for each fold and obtain the 5-fold cross-validation metrics.
+Note that the placement layouts generated from the same designs are assigned to the same fold for the fairness of evaluation.
+With cross-validation, we can thoroughly measure the generalization capability of our model in all partitions of the dataset.
+To maximize the performance of our NAS-crafted models, we select the top-5 models produced by our NAS method and pick up the top-performance one with best cross-validation criteria as the final NAS-crafted model.

 The overall search process runs for 0.3 days on 8 NVIDIA TITAN RTX GPUs with Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} E5-2687W CPU.
-Note that a ML expert may take up to 2 months to design a promising CNN model as in ~\cite{xie2018routenet}.
+Note that an ML expert may take up to 2 months to design a promising CNN model based on~\cite{xie2018routenet}.
+This search time shows that NAS process substantially shortens the development cycle of ML models on EDA prediction.